Learn Italian with Larry

 The Catacombs of Palermo

 Another symbolic place of the city are the famous Catacombs of the Capuchins, an underground cemetery where skeletons and mummies of the richest members of the city are preserved, becoming a sort of post-mortem privilege for the wealthiest classes.
 The burial rite was quite elaborate, and required a natural drying of the bodies.
 The work continued until 1881 when burials were prohibited.
 What remains is this macabre collection of bodies that attracts tourists from all over the world.
+Read more about the Catacombs of Palermo.

 Other things to do in Palermo

-Besides to visit palaces and monuments, an other thing to do in Palermo is definitely a tour of its historic markets, located in the heart of the city where you can taste some typical local street food dishes, and taste dishes such as “Arancina” (a ball of breaded and fried rice, generally stuffed with ragù, peas and cheese); “Pane e Panelle”, crispy chickpea flour fritters that fill a soft sesame bun; and “Pani câ Meusa”, sandwiches topped with slaughter scraps such as calf spleen and lung, boiled and then browned in lard.
-Fish lovers cannot miss the “Purpu vugghiutu”: it is cooked octopus, cut into thick slices, seasoned with lemon and served on a paper plate.
-The three main open markets of Palermo are: Vucciria, Capo and Ballarò.
-The latter is certainly the oldest and most characteristic market of the city.
-Its epicenter is Piazza del Carmine where the baroque church of the same name stands out.
+Besides to visit palaces and monuments, another thing to do in Palermo is definitely a tour of its historic markets, located in the heart of the city where you can taste some typical local street food dishes.
+Taste dishes such as “Arancina” (a ball of breaded and fried rice, generally stuffed with ragù, peas and cheese); “Pane e Panelle”, crispy chickpea flour fritters that fill a soft sesame bun; and “Pani câ Meusa”, sandwiches topped with slaughter scraps such as calf spleen and lung, boiled and then browned in lard.
+Fish lovers cannot miss the “Purpu vugghiutu”.

 For those who want to take advantage of Palermo’s favorable climate and its wonderful sea, you can go to nearby Mondello to enjoy its splendid beach and dive into a sea so blue and clean that it is difficult to believe that there is a big city nearby.